fadion/Rule/README.md

 **Rules with parameters**

 Rule parameters are handled as simple method arguments.
-There can be one or more arguments, depending on the rule and some can be arrays too (like: `in`, `not_in`, `mimes`, etc.);
+There can be one or more arguments, depending on the rule and some can be arrays too (like: `in`, `not_in`, `mimes`, etc.).

 ```php
 Rule::add('date')->date_format('mm/dd/YYYY');